If you’re in menopause, you may have experienced sudden

 is crashing fatigue, and it can shut down your life fast.

 Crashing fatigue in menopause causes abrupt loss of energy, and intense lethargy

 that that can come on at any time of day.
 It hits your body with a wave of exhaustion

-“I experience extreme fatigue that will just hit me out of nowhere.
-I could be fine one minute and the next minute I
+that women describe like this: “I could be fine one minute and the next minute I

 doubt myself at work.
-Plus I would just feel so drained.”
+I would just feel so drained.”